 Let's go back and look at the Trip screen to see where everyone stands.

 That's it!
 There are still more things to explore in Road Trip – you can attach photos to Events, Participants and even set a "Key Photo" for the Trip.
 There's also a Trip map where you can see all of the Events and move the pins if the location recorded is incorrect or if you turned off Location Services.
 But hopefully this tutorial explained enough to use the basic features.
-If you still have any questions please use the contact form on the right to let us know and we'll attempt to address them.
+If you still have any questions please use the contact link above to let me know and I'll attempt to address them.